pikcloud/pikpak-open/sdk/sdk-for-telegram-android-development-guide.md

     /**
      * Forward a file in a message to the specified Bot
      * @param botId: Specified bot id
-     * @param groupId: The group id or channel id of the messageid
+     * @param groupId: The group id or channel id of the message
      * @param messageId: message id
      * @param fileId: file id
      */